Preparing for travel can be stressful and hectic as it is, but when you’ve got an ostomy there are a few extra things that you’ll want to be aware of.

 I’ve also reviewed many accessories, too!
 Check them out HERE.

-Keep in mind that depending on where you are travelling to, carry-on supplies may be limited to under 1000ml in total, with individual containers being no larger than 100ml (as per the TSA 3-1-1 rule).
+Keep in mind that depending on where you are traveling to, carry-on supplies may be limited to under 1000ml in total, with individual containers being no larger than 100ml (as per the TSA 3-1-1 rule).

 These supplies may include: